-Click here to download the necessary Affidavit/Affirmation form.
+Click here to download the Affidavit of Marital Status form.

-Documents required to marry in Turkey for UK citizens are:
+Full list of documents required to marry in Turkey for UK citizens are:

 Passport (with a minimum of 6 months before it expires)

-6 x passport sized photos (each)
+4 x passport sized photos (each)

 For non-British couples the process is similar and exact details may be sought from us or your own Foreign Office.
 While most of our couples are British we are honoured to have married couples of many different nationalities.